merie-san/Assembly-Encryption/README.md

 # Assembly-Encryption
-Old Bachelor Project for Computer Architecture University of Florence year 2021/2022
+Old Bachelor Project for Computer Architecture University of Florence year 2021/2022. <br>
+For more information please read the report in italian.